fasibio/funk_agent/README.md

 funk.log.logs = false | true (default ) => Log Stdout/Stderr for this Container ?

+funk.log.staticcontent = json string => static information who whants to send for this container

 funk.searchindex => the eleaticsearch index to log.
 It will generate a index for log and for stats info.  if empty it will use default_(logs|stats)